ampiaget/HCIProject/README.md

 ![image](https://github.com/ampiaget/HCIProject/assets/38799511/bcc6d6ca-8d2a-499e-8ab5-bf9499d6a9fb)

-CleverCook is vision to bring great recipes to anyone.
+CleverCook is our vision to bring great recipes to anyone.
 We want to be able to provide brand new cooks with great recipes they can confidently cook.
 We want diet restricted people to have an easy way to exclude what they need to.
 We want the professional level cooks to have a place they can search for inspiration from other highly skilled individuals.

 ### User Reaserch
 Based on previous user research and feedback from lo-fi prototype testing, it’s evident that users face various cooking-related challenges, from ingredient availability and remembering recipes to efficiently selecting and browsing through them.
 Users from diverse backgrounds, including college seniors and full-time employees, unanimously seek solutions that elevate their cooking experience.